 The fiscal stress scores are based on financial information submitted as part of each School District's ST-3 report filed yearly with the State Education Department.
 Using financial indicators that include year-end fund balance, cash position and patterns of operating deficits, the OSC system creates an overall fiscal stress score which classifies whether a district is in "significant fiscal stress", in "moderate fiscal stress", as "susceptible to fiscal stress" or "no designation".
 Entities that do not accumulate the number of points that would place them in a stress category will receive a financial score but will be classified in a category of "no designation".
 This classification should not be interpreted to imply that the entity is completely free of fiscal stress conditions.
-Rather, the entity's financial information, when objectively scored according to the FSMS criteria, did not generate sufficient points to place it in one of the three established stress categories.
+Rather, the entity's financial information, when objectively scored according to the FSMS criteria, did not generate sufficient points to place them in one of the three established stress categories.

-The reports of State Comptroller for the past three fiscal years if the District are as follows:
+The reports of State Comptroller for the past five fiscal years of the District are as follows:

 Fiscal Year Ending In Stress Designation Fiscal Score

+2024 No Designation 0.0

+2023 No Designation 3.3

 2022 No Designation 6.7

 2021 No Designation 0.0

 2020 No Designation 3.3

-2019 No Designation 3.3

-2018 No Designation 0.0